hex3l/OpenRGB-to-RGB.NET-MSIRGB/README.md

 Minimal implementation of OpenRGB features required by this layer.
 It includes directly (or using git patches) the code/implementations made by _OpenRGB_

+## Color inversion fixes

+In order to fix color inversion _OpenRGB_MSIRGB.dll_ returns 2 devices for the same motherboard controller.
+One has a normal behaviour while the other, flagged as `INVERTED` applies the colors space inversion.

 ## How to build and use

 1. Clone the repo with its submodules.